 - Child maintenance

 - Business interests & other complex assets

-Deciding how you will share your children’s care is often the most emotionally challenging part of divorce, but increasingly parents can achieve a positive balance where children spend part of the week with each parent.
-Wherever possible, we will help you agree arrangements for your children voluntary, but we can assist with court proceedings where needed.
+Deciding how you will share your children’s care is often the most emotionally challenging part of a divorce, but increasingly parents can achieve a positive balance where children spend part of the week with each parent.
+Wherever possible, we will help you agree on arrangements for your children voluntary, but we can assist with court proceedings where needed.